Available in Austin: Testing for COVID-19 (FAQs)

 What does this cost?
 What about insurance?

-Getting a test with Remedy has two simple parts - a quick, 24/7 video visit with a board-certified provider, and then the actual test itself, most often performed at our drive thru locations.
+Getting a test with Remedy has two simple parts - a quick, 24/7 video visit with a board-certified provider, and then the actual test itself, performed via house call.

-Remedy is in-network with most major insurers + Medicare, most of which have publicly committed covering the cost evaluations for suspected COVID-19 coronavirus infection.
+Remedy is in-network with most major insurers + Medicare, most of which have publicly committed covering the cost evaluations for suspected active COVID-19 coronavirus infection.
 As noted above, insurers are currently not covering asymptomatic COVID-19 testing.

 Is this test FDA approved?